aj-rom/palindrome_ext/README.md

 ## Development

-After cloning this repo, navigate to the root directory and run `bundle install` to install dependencies and this gem on your machine.
+After forking this repo, navigate to the root directory and run `bundle install` to install dependencies and this gem on your machine.

 To run tests, simply run `rspec` in the root directory.

+To check if there are any style offenses in your forked repository, run `rubocop`.
+To attempt to automatically fix these offenses, run `rubocop -A`.

 ## Contributing